ArghyaChatterjee/Smart-Blind-Navigation-with-Arduino-Sonar-Sensor-and-Motor-control/README.md

 It's a low cost and light weight navigation device for blind people which is worn in hand.
 One needs a sonar sensor, an arduino uno and a vibrating motor to run the project.

 # Working Principle
-As soon as a blind people approach any obstacle, the device will start to give signal by increasing or decreasing motor        vibration and the blind person will feel the vibration in hand accordingly.<br>
+As soon as a blind people approach any obstacle, the device will start to give signal by increasing or decreasing motor vibration and the blind person will feel the vibration in hand accordingly.<be

-  3. <br>
+# Execute the Code
-  4. Please see the code to connect to the defined pwm pins with output vibrating motor.<br>
+Upload the code to the Arduino and see the code to connect to the defined pwm pins with output vibrating motor.

 <p align="center">
   <img src="Image/Image.png", width="800">
 </p>